SEL-Columbia/software-development-practices/README.md

 ------
 We observe the [PEP 8 Style Guide](http://www.python.org/dev/peps/pep-0008/) for [python code](http://www.python.org/).

+When in doubt, fall back on the [Google Python Style Guide](http://google-styleguide.googlecode.com/svn/trunk/pyguide.html).
+Of particular interest might be their detailed docstring guide, of which [this is a nice example](http://sphinxcontrib-napoleon.readthedocs.org/en/latest/example_google.html)

 The [pylint](http://pylint.org/) utility automatically checks code for compliance with PEP 8, and so a [bash utility](Python/generate_qc_makefile.sh) has been provided which can run an entire set of python source code files from a given repo against it, and summarize the results in a markdown report file, while preserving the entire pylint report for each source code file.

 See the [Python](Python) folder in this repo for more details.